 a.
 Read and write cursive letters, upper and lower case.

-e.
-Provide a concluding statement or section related to the information or explanation presented.
+d.
+Provide a concluding statement or section related to the opinion presented.

 🗺️This Week in Social Studies🏛️

 Students will review the acronym TITAN and what it stands for.
 Students will also review the Titan expectations for each area of campus: classroom, library, hallway, cafeteria, playground, dismissal.

 4.SL.1 Engage effectively in a range of collaborative discussions with diverse partners on grade 4 topics and texts, building on others’

 b.
 Follow agreed-upon rules for discussions and carry out assigned roles.